Lipschitz Adaptivity with Multiple Learning Rates in Online Learning: Proofs of Section

-If there is exactly one restart, then this implies the desired result.
+where in \eqref{seclast} we used the fact that $\sqrt{x} +\sqrt{y}\leq \sqrt{2x+2y}$.
+If there is exactly one restart, then \eqref{eq:onerestart} implies the desired result.
 If there are multiple restarts, then the proof is completed by bounding the contribution to the regret of all rounds $2,\ldots,\tau_1$ by

-where the second to last inequality holds because there was a restart at $t=\tau_2$.
+where the second to last inequality holds because there was a restart at the end of round $t=\tau_2$.
 Finally, by bounding the instantaneous regret from the first round by $B_T$, we obtain the desired result. \end{proof}